xrcyz/xrcyz.github.io/_posts/2021-01-10-Toy-LSTM-Illustration.md

 LSTMs are used for automated discovery of relationships in time series data.
 Back in 2015, LSTMs were the latest and greatest thing for speech recognition and language translation.

 # How does it work?
-I can't speak for how all LSTMs work, but I can speak for how this one LSTM does:
+I can't speak for how all LSTMs work, but I can speak for how this one does:

 | Component | Purpose |
 |---        |---      |